 The final part is to really ask the hard question.
 Do I want my time moving forward to be the same as it is at the moment in terms of quality and quantity?

 Failure To Plan is Planning to Fail

 And if not, try and adjust accordingly.
-For example, if you regard becoming mentally stronger as an important part of your goals and yet your mental preparation is only 1% of your time at the moment then you might like to try and see if you can boost this to 5% for future weeks.
+For example, if you regard becoming mentally tougher as an important part of your goals and yet your mental preparation is only 1% of your time at the moment then you might like to try and see if you can boost this to 5%.

 Would Your Like Some Help?